 Sheila B. Brown

 Sheila Brown has served on the Board of Directors and as Chairman of the Human Resources and Governance Committee of the bank since its inception.
-In 1991, Brown founded QuantiTech, Inc.; a woman-owned small business providing engineering expertise and management advisory services to both government and commercial customers.
-QuantiTech is headquartered in Huntsville, AL, and has grown to over 600 employees located in AL, AZ, FL, MD, ND, TN, TX, UT, and VA.
-Brown currently serves as Chairman of the Board of QuantiTech and splits her time between Huntsville, AL, and Santa Rosa Beach, FL.
+In 1991, Brown founded QuantiTech; a Government Defense Contracting Firm headquartered in Huntsville, Alabama.
+QuantiTech has a 29 year proven track record of providing superior technical and systems support to both Government and Commercial Customers.
+Having grown to over 800 employees, QuantiTech is an experienced and successful Prime Contractor with a leadership team possessing 30+ years of experience executing highly technical programs and seasoned financial/administrative support.
+Brown currently serves on the Board of Directors of QuantiTech, LLC and splits her time between Huntsville, AL, and Santa Rosa Beach, FL.

 Brown holds a BE in Civil Engineering from Vanderbilt University and completed the Minority Business Executive Program at the Amos Tuck School at Dartmouth College.

 Brown is a Trustee Emeritus of the Huntsville Hospital Foundation.
 She was a member of the Huntsville Leadership Class 10 and served as Day Chair for Class 11.
 Brown has also served on the Boards of the Huntsville/Madison County Chamber of Commerce, Cummings Research Park, the Arts Council, and is a past-president of the Women’s Economic Development Council.